Campaspe Water Reclamation Scheme

 The objective was to deliver cost-effective, high quality, and innovative wastewater treatment facilities to Echuca and Rochester.

-It is the first wastewater treatment project where 100 per cent of the treated wastewater will be re-used resulting in an environmentally sustainable outcome being achieved.
+100 per cent of the treated wastewater will be re-used resulting in an environmentally sustainable outcome being achieved.

 In November 2002, Earth Tech Pty Ltd was contracted by Coliban Water to design, build, finance and operate wastewater facilities for the townships of Rochester and Echuca for a period of 25 years.
 The facility will return to the State at the end of the contract.